-For best results, apply locally to areas experiencing pain or inflammation.
+For best results, apply locally to skin.

 How are CBG and CBD similar?

 CBG is known as the “precursor” of all cannabinoids, as the acidic form of CBG, cannabigerolic acid (CBGA), helps to form all other cannabinoids.
 Because of this, CBG is found in higher amounts in younger cannabis plants before CBD and THC are derived from CBGA in older plants.

 In most strains of cannabis, CBG only makes up 1% of the total cannabinoids, compared to CBD, which makes up approximately 25%.
 Due to the difficulty of isolating CBG, cannabis-based products containing CBG can be rare and expensive.
 However, CBG has a lot of potential benefits to offer users.
 Our CBG Cream is designed using this rare cannabinoid.